SCONE: Surface Coverage Optimization in Unknown Environments by Volumetric Integration: Approach

 Formally, if we denote by $Y_l^m : S^2 \rightarrow \IR$ the real spherical harmonic of rank $(l, m)$ and $\phi_l^m(\proxy_c;x, h_H(x))$ the predicted coordinate of rank $(l,m)$ for proxy point $x\in \proxy_c$ with attention to subset $\proxy_c$ and camera history feature $h_H(x)$, the visibility gain of point $x$ in direction $d\in S^2$ is defined as

 so that the coverage gain $G_H(c)$ of a camera pose $c\in \calC$ is proportional to

 The next best view among several camera positions is finally defined as the camera pose $c^*$ with the highest value for $I_H(c^*)$. \antoine{Equation~\ref{eqn:predicted_coverage_gain} is a Monte Carlo approximation of the volumetric integral in Equation~\ref{eqn:volumetric_approximation_of_coverage}}, where the occupancy map and the visibility gains are predicted with neural networks.
+We choose to use a Monte-Carlo integral rather than a neural aggregator because this approach is simple, fast, makes training more stable, has good performance, better interpretability, and can handle sequences of arbitrary size.
+In particular, it implicitly encourages our model to compute meaningful visibility gains for each point since there is no asymmetry between the points.

 We also use spherical harmonics to encode the camera history encoding $h_H(x)$ of each point $x$, which makes it a homogeneous input to the predicted output.
 Consequently, this input comes at the end of the architecture, and aims to adapt the visibility gain according to previous camera positions.
 This convenient representation, inspired by \cite{yu-21-plenoxels}, allows us to handle free camera motion; On the contrary, several models in the literature encode the camera directions on a discrete sphere \cite{zeng-icirs20-pcnbv, Mendoza-2019, vasquez-21-3DCNN}.